rwieruch/blog_robinwieruch_content/reason-react-tutorial.md

 {{% chapter_header "Making our first stateless ReasonReact component" "stateless-reason-react-component" %}}

 Let's start by making a stateless component.
 We're gonna create one of the cards that contain the list results.
-We'll add a new file to the `src` directory named `Card.re`.
+We'll add a new file to the *src* directory named *Card.re*.

-You'll notice that while the dev server is running adding our `Card.re` file will generate a `Card.bs.js` file right next to it.
-This is the compiled Reason code for our `Card.re` file.
+You'll notice that while the dev server is running adding our *src/Card.re* file will generate a `Card.bs.js` file right next to it.
+This is the compiled Reason code for our *src/Card.re* file.
 The BuckleScript build system generates a JavaScript file per Reason file; this makes it easy to introduce Reason into a JavaScript codebase!

 The first thing we have to do for a ReasonReact component is create a component "template".
 You can think of this as the `React.Component` that you would extend off of when creating a class component in JavaScript.
 ReasonReact doesn't use classes, so this template is a [record](https://reasonml.github.io/docs/en/record) (similar to a JS object, but immutable) that we can override with our custom component code!